heisenbergcorleone/ComNmon/README.md

 ## Incompatibility
 The program is not yet compatible with servers or nmon charts of whose snapshots have been captured at different intervals.
-Users are requested to atleast know if they are comparing such charts as it may lead to unexpected results.
+Users are requested to have prior knowledge if they are comparing such charts as it may lead to unexpected results.

 ## Languages\Library used: